ShovalTayro/callMonitor/README.md

 `$ http://localhost:8080/callmonitor`
 <br>
-and add json:
+and add json: <br>
-{
+{<br>
-"time"="Date of the phone call record", "callType"="Incoming / Outgoing",
+"time"="Date of the phone call record", <br>
+"callType"="Incoming / Outgoing", <br>
-"duration"="How much time the phone call took in seconds", "phoneNumber"="what is the other phone number we called or received a call from" }
+"duration"="How much time the phone call took in seconds", <br>
+"phoneNumber"="what is the other phone number we called or received a call from" <br>
+}<br>
 <br>
 * If the phone number exists in the blacklist the program will through an exception because it means that from some reason we did got a call from a blocked number.
 <br>
-*If the phone number exists in the contact list then the field "savedContact" will be true.
+* If the phone number exists in the contact list then the field "savedContact" will be true.

 <h4> To get records of a specific phone number:  </h4>